Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

 \subsection{Indium phosphide}

-In the paper \cite{Cusentino2020}, Cusentino et. al introduced an explicit multi-element SNAP potential and demonstrated it for indium phosphide (InP) dataset generated using the Vienna Ab Initio Simulation Package (VASP).
+In \cite{Cusentino2020}, Cusentino et. al introduced an explicit multi-element SNAP potential and demonstrated it for indium phosphide (InP) dataset generated using the Vienna Ab Initio Simulation Package (VASP).
 The InP dataset contains not only chemically unique environment but also high-energy defects which are intended to study radiation damage effects where collision cascades of sufficiently high energy leave behind high formation energy point defects.
 In addition to defect configurations, the dataset includes configurations for uniform expansion and compression (Equation of State), random cell shape modifications (Shear group), and uniaxially strained (Strain group) unit cells for zincblende crystal structure.
-In total, the dataset has 1894 configurations with atom counts per configuration ranging from 8 to 216.
-In \cite{Cusentino2020}, the training energy and force errors for EME-SNAP potential are reported as 3.3 meV/atom and 67 meV/\AA, respectively.
+In total, the dataset has 1894 configurations with atom counts per configuration ranging from 8 to 216. {The InP data set is split into a training set (80\%) and test set (20\%) in order to assess the performance of POD potentials.}